No passwords, No popups, No AI, No cost:

 Q. Dear All,

 I just have gone through with interest the arguments put forward by the august participants in the Q & A column.
 It is not clear why it is said that carbon steel does not need passivation.
-All the water tubes of sub-critical boilers are of carbon steel and all the top notch manufacturers of such boilers recommend chemical cleaning of the boiler tubes by alkali boil out to remove oil, grease, loose debris etc, then rinsing, thereafter acid pickling to remove rust, mill scale etc. This is followed by DM Water rinsing, then citric acid pickling and thereafter, neutralization by raising pH with Sodium Nitrate [affil links] solution in a sequential manner.
+All the water tubes of sub-critical boilers are of carbon steel and all the top notch manufacturers of such boilers recommend chemical cleaning of the boiler tubes by alkali boil out to remove oil, grease, loose debris etc, then rinsing, thereafter acid pickling to remove rust, mill scale etc. This is followed by DM Water rinsing, then citric acid pickling and thereafter, neutralization by raising pH with sodium nitrate this on Amazon [affil link] solution in a sequential manner.
 After this, passivation of the nascent iron surface is effected by ammonia and hydrazine solution having pH 10.
 This helps in the formation of a passive Magnetite (Fe3O4) layer which prevents re-rusting of the tube internal surfaces.
 This magnetite layer can be maintained if the pH of the Boiler water is maintained between 8.5-9.5.

 My understanding is that the alkali boil out procedure alone cannot remove the rust, mill scale, etc. from the tubes and form the passivated layer.